-The single biggest piece of advice I have is to arrive early–you should be getting off of the train nearly an hour before park opening.
+The single biggest piece of advice is to arrive early–you should be getting off of the train nearly an hour before park opening.
 Universal Studios Japan was under-built given the attendance numbers it sees, meaning that every popular attraction can see serious waits, even on weekdays.
 These wait times can make Tokyo Disneyland’s headliners look like relative walk-ons.

 Because of this, you want to arrive early, with a plan of attack, and hit the attractions that will later have long waits first-thing.
 After you get the big attractions out of the way, you’ll have more time to explore the park, see shows, shop, and eat, but your first 2-3 hours in the park should be calculated and maximum efficiency.